Skip to main content

 There are multiple advantages to using a grid system in UI design, including:

-• Responsive designs that adapt to different screen sizes and devices.
+Responsive designs adapt to various devices and screens.

 Grid systems vs. No grid systems: A comparison